Processing I: Motion tracking and balance

 df_smooth[keytoplot] = keytoplot_unsmoothed

-# plot keytoplot in all strngths
+# plot keytoplot in all strengths

 colstoplot = [x for x in df_smooth.columns if keytoplot in x]